 (University of San Diego)

 Issues aside, people with a cybersecurity background don’t have to worry about getting a job.
 According to cyber security trends, there are multiple job openings but not enough people to take over.

 That’s why recruiters typically reach out to individuals with IT or computer skills to offer them jobs.
 Because of this, there’s currently a 0% unemployment rate in this sector.

 25. The Asia-Pacific is the region that has the highest shortage of cybersecurity workers at 2.14 million.

-In line with these cyber crime facts and statistics, it’s not the United States but the Asia-Pacific region that needs to bridge the widest gap of cybersecurity workers.
-Japan alone needs over 92,000 workers to close the unfilled job roles.
+In line with these cyber security statistics, it’s not the United States but the Asia-Pacific region that needs to bridge the widest gap of cybersecurity workers.
+Japan alone needs over 92,000 workers to fill the unfilled job roles.